 Retain the following three sections for primary-only plants with variable speed primary pumps where the remote DP sensor(s) is not hardwired to the plant controller, but a local DP sensor is hardwired to the plant controller.
 Delete otherwise.

 Remote loop DP shall be maintained at a setpoint of HW-DPmax.
 HW-DPmax shall be maintained by a reverse acting PID loop running in the controller to which the remote sensor is wired; the loop output shall be a DP setpoint for the local primary loop DP sensor hardwired to the plant controller.
-Reset local DP from 5 psi at 0% loop output to LocalHW-DPmax at 100% loop output.
+Reset local DP from [UNITS [34.5 kPa] [5 psi]] at 0% loop output to LocalHW-DPmax at 100% loop output.

 When any pump is proven on, pump speed will be controlled by a reverse acting PID loop maintaining the local primary DP signal at the DP setpoint output from the remote sensor control loop.
 All pumps receive the same speed signal.
 PID loop output shall be mapped from minimum pump speed at 0% to maximum pump speed at 100%.